pror21/eGrades/README.md

 # Contributing
 We appreciate any contribution to eGrades, whether it is related to bugs, grammar, or simply a suggestion or improvement.

-You will probably want to get started by installing [this very good collection of git extensions][gitflow-extensions].

 What you mainly want to know is that:

 - All the main activity happens in the `develop` branch.
 Any pull request should be addressed only to that branch.
 We will not consider pull requests made to the `master`.